MmedaraJ/DiaMkpo/README.md

 # DiaMkpo
 Created a restaurant app for android.

 This app is made for a sample restaurant called "Dia Mkpo".

-The app starts with a splash screen that displays the restaurant name and logo.
-A new user would be required to sign up.
+SCREENS
+1. Spalsh screen - Displays the restaurant logo
+2. Sign in - Users can sign in using Google sign in.
+Staff can sign in using emial and password

+--CUSTOMER SCREENS--
+3. Customer home - First section shows four random meals depending on the time of the day
+                 - Second section shows ten most rated meals
+                 - Third section shows four of the customer's most ordered meals
+                 - Lastly, the customer's most recent order is shown.

+4. Search - There is a search bar which when clicked, opens a search fragment.
+          - Meal categories are shown.
+Clicking a category opens the menu

+5. Past Orders - All past orders are displayed witha reorder button.
+Clicking this button adds all meals in the order to the cart
+               - Clicking the past order itself opens a page that shows details of the order

+6. Accounts - Customer name, list of liked meals, delivery address, and a sign-out button.

+7. Menu -

 FEATURES FOR USERS
 1. Search for meals.